Bozeman may be the most interesting city in Montana. Sitting in the southwest part of the state, Bozeman is a lesson in opposites.

 Taking a walk down Main Street in downtown Bozeman is a great way to experience both the hip “young” culture and the taste of the old west that makes this community so interesting.
 Main street is lined with fun old buildings that make you feel like you’ve entered another place and time.

-Along the street, you’ll find some of the best restaurants in Montana, great boutique shops, and many of the community events that bring folks from all around the Bozeman area.
+Along the street, you’ll find some of the best restaurants in Montana, great boutique shops, and many community events that bring folks from all around the Bozeman area.
 For the lucky, and observant, you may even catch a glimpse of one of the many Hollywood actors that call the Bozeman area home.

 Museum of the Rockies